 —Mrs. Beeton's Every-Day Cookery

-A good crust recipe for a pie requiring only an under crust such as a custard or pumpkin pie is:
+A good old fashioned pie crust recipe for a pie requiring only an under crust such as a custard or pumpkin pie is:

 Three large tablespoons of flour sifted, rubbing into it a large tablespoonful of cold butter (or part butter and part lard), and a pinch of salt, mixing with cold water enough to form a smooth, stiff paste, and rolled quite thin.